 Before the students arrived, our faculty learned how to best prepare a classroom (and school) for students.
 Specifically, we looked at our classroom and common areas to promote reading and writing.
 Each teacher stated a personal goal that they would work toward regarding classroom libraries, bulletin boards, and relationship building.

 Next are some images of our first-week successes in creating a culture of literacy.

 I think my favorite part of this schoolwide literacy experience is when my daughter came home complaining that she was tired.
 “Why are you tired?”
 I asked her.
 “My feet are sore from all the walking we did while organizing our classroom library.”
 That’s a win for creating a culture of literacy and student ownership!

-Matt Renwick is a 17-year public educator who began as a 5th and 6th grade teacher.
-After seven years of teaching, he served as a dean of students, assistant principal and athletic director before becoming an elementary principal in Wisconsin Rapids.
-Matt is now an elementary principal for the Mineral Point Unified School District (http://mineralpointschools.org/).
+Matt Renwick is an 18-year public educator who began as a 5th and 6th-grade teacher in Rudolph, WI.
+He now serves as an elementary principal for the Mineral Point Unified School District, also in Wisconsin (http://mineralpointschools.org/).
+He also teaches online graduate courses in curriculum design and instructional leadership for the University of Wisconsin-Superior.
 Matt tweets @ReadByExample and writes for ASCD (www.ascd.org) and Lead Literacy (www.leadliteracy.com).

 View all posts by Matt Renwick